Video Game-Style education could help kids control diabetes

 Summary

-This study tests whether an interactive educational video, added to standard diabetes education, can improve blood sugar control in children aged 8-14 with type 1 diabetes.
-The video lets kids make decisions for a character with diabetes and see the results.
-Researchers will measure changes in HbA1c (a long-term blood sugar marker) and other health factors over six months in 110 participants.
+This study tests whether an interactive educational video, added to standard diabetes education, helps children aged 8 to 14 with type 1 diabetes improve their blood sugar control.
+The video lets kids make decisions in everyday situations and see the results.
+Researchers will measure changes in HbA1c (a long-term blood sugar marker) and other health factors over six months.

 Get updates